Mallick17/AWS-CCP/README.md

 ### Operational Excellence
 - Operational Excellence emphasizes the importance of operating and monitoring systems to deliver business value and continually improve processes and procedures.
 It includes best practices for managing and automating changes, responding to events, and defining standards to manage daily operations.
 This pillar ensures that systems are running efficiently and are designed to evolve as needs change, helping businesses to operate at peak efficiency while maintaining the ability to innovate and improve continuously.
+- Implement automation to reduce manual tasks
+  - Implementing automation to reduce manual tasks is a principle of Operational Excellence pillar, focusing on improving efficiency and reducing human error.
+- Implement monitoring and logging to detect and diagnose problems
+  - Implement monitoring and logging to detect and diagnose problems is a principle of the Operational Excellence pillar, emphasizing the importance of effective monitoring, logging, and observability practices.

 ### Security
 - The Security pillar focuses on protecting information and systems.